 Current Projects:

-- Investigating intersexual differences in survival and migratory connectivity in Bicknell's Thrush
+- Investigating intersexual differences in survival, migratory connectivity, and habitat selection in Bicknell's Thrush

 - Effects of silviculture on forest-associated pollinators (with Green Mountain National Forest)